 The school regularly and carefully monitors and evaluates the quality of provision offered to all pupils, including those with SEND.
-This is done in a variety of ways including lesson observations, pupil progress reviews, seeking views of parents, open school events and coffee mornings, and seeking views of pupils through pupil discussion groups and through annual reviews of pupils with an EHC Plan.
+This is done in a variety of ways including lesson observations, pupil progress reviews, seeking views of parents, open school events and coffee mornings, and seeking views of pupils through pupil discussion groups and through annual reviews of pupils with an EHC Plan or Support Provision Plan.